 The plan for zoning also creates transitions between higher intensity uses and lower intensity uses.
-For example, MUR-85' is typically separated from MUR-35' by land with the MUR-45' designation.
+For example, MUR-70' is typically separated from MUR-35' by land with the MUR-45' designation.
 MUR-45' is typically separated from single family zoning by land with the MUR-35' designation.

-Refer to Figures 5-1 through 5-5 for a depiction of the proposed zoning and sketch-up models showing the potential bulk and height of this zoning in the subarea.
-The proposed MUR zoning designations are further described on the following pages.
+Refer to Figures 5-2 through 5-4 for additional descriptions of the proposed zoning classifications for the subarea and photographic examples showing the potential bulk and height of each type of zoning.
 Illustrative examples of the types of buildings that could be located within each designation are presented.

-MUR-85'
+MUR-70'